resume-nation/resume-nation.github.io/README.md

 # Resume Maker App

-This is little resume maker app based on AngularJS.
+This is a little resume maker app based on AngularJS and ServiceWorker.

 # MIT